 fitness band: do I get enough sleep?

 Smart watches and fitness bands monitor your pulse and movements with ease.
 By some magic, the phone app turns this data into a picture of how much sleep you’re getting.
 The devices from fitbit are renowned for this.
-The Huawei Health app that I use with my Huawei Band 6 (fitness band) and Huawei GT2e watch, convincingly records my naps, total sleep, deep sleep, REM sleep and wake up times.
+The Huawei Health app that I use with my Huawei Band 6 (fitness band) and Huawei Watch Fit new and Huawei GT2e watch, convincingly records my naps, total sleep, deep sleep, REM sleep and wake up times.
 It doesn’t need telling that I’ve gone to bed.
 I can’t say if these devices are getting the type of sleep exactly right, but I can say that this information is becoming increasingly useful the more I review it.
 I can see daily, weekly and monthly sleep summaries in the Huawei Health app and this is more than I need.
 Nevertheless I can also save the data in Google Fit or share a night’s sleep report to Whatsapp or an email.

 Setting up for sleep recording: When your smart watch / fitness band is paired with Huawei Health, sleep is recorded without effort.
 The Huawei Health app can send its data to Google Fit via another app called Health Sync.
 The result is a graph showing the data again in Google Fit.
 I explain how I set this up here.
 Also here is my report on the Huawei wearables.